mdesilva/social-network/README.md

 This app(v1.0) currently features the ability to:

--sign in securely and store the user's session in a cookie -request and cancel friend requests
+-sign in securely and store the user's session in a cookie \n -request and cancel friend requests \n
 -confirm friend requests and become friends with other users -create posts
 -like and comment on posts